 We've got our laboratory right here.
 We've got our test case right here.
-To get the mind still, you've got the form, which is the breath coming in and out - which gives you your sense of the body.
+To get the mind still, you've got form, which is the breath coming in and out.
+This gives you your sense of the body as you feel it from within.
 Without the movement of the breath energy in the body, we wouldn't have a sense of form.
 Try it sometime.
-Get the mind really, really still - so still that you don't need to breathe.
-You'll find that your sense of form begins to disintegrate, first into a little cloud of sensation dots, or sensation droplets, like a mist.
+Get the mind really, really still-so still that you don't need to breathe.
+You'll find that your sense of form begins to disintegrate, first into a little cloud of sensation dots or sensation droplets, like a mist.
 Then the sense of boundary or edge around the form gets very vague, cloud-like.
-You realize that it was because of the movement of the breath that you had a sense of the shape - where your arms were and where your legs were and everything.
-But when that breath movement grows still, there's nothing to confirm the perception of form-and so you cam drop it.
+You realize that the movement of the breath was what gave you a sense of the body's shape-where your arms were, where your legs were, and everything.
+But when that breath movement grows still, there's nothing to confirm the perception of form-so you can drop it.
 So you've got the breath as form.

-Then you've got the feelings, of course, that come with the breath - either comfort or discomfort - and the perceptions that hold you with the breath and the various ways of perceiving the breath that allow you to get into deeper and deeper states of concentration.
-When you can drop the breath and go into formless stage, you've got perceptions of infinite space, infinite consciousness, or nothingness.
+Then you've got the feelings, of course, that come with the breath-either comfort or discomfort-and the perceptions that hold you with the breath, along with the various ways of perceiving the breath that allow you to get into deeper and deeper states of concentration.
+When you can drop the breath and go into a formless stage, you've got perceptions of infinite space, infinite consciousness, or nothingness.
 Those perceptions are what hold you in those states.

 Then there's fabrication.
-In the beginning, it's verbal fabrication - directed thought and evaluation.
-These activities allows you to settle down as they massage the breath into something you can find pleasure in, something you can feed on.
+In the beginning, it's verbal fabrication: directed thought and evaluation.
+These activities allow you to settle down as they massage the breath into something you can find pleasure in, something you can feed on.
 Then the fabrication gets more and more refined.
 In the later stages of concentration, this kind of fabrication gets used again as you pull yourself slightly out of one particular state of concentration so that you can analyze it from within.
 It's like having your hand in a glove.
-Either it's fully in, or it's partially in.
+Either it's fully in or it's partially in.
 If you pull your hand out slightly, it can still be in the glove even though it's not snugly there.
-In the same way, if your mind is fully in the higher states of concentration, you can't analyse those states.
+In the same way, if your mind is fully in the higher states of concentration, you can't analyze those states.
 But you can pull out a little bit from the concentration, and yet not destroy it.
-That's when you can analyze it.
+You're partly in and partly out.
+That's when you can analyze it to see where there's still some stress coming and going in that state, and what you're doing to cause it.
+This is all the work of fabrication, engaged in what's called appropriate attention: comparing what you're doing to what you should be doing in terms of the duties of the four noble truths.